acrolinx/java-https-tester/README.md

 removed support for SHA-1 signed certificates in HTTPS connections.
 We've seen connection problems after such a Java update in production systems when not all certificates where updated before the Java update was rolled out.
+Another reason for connection problems we often see is the missing installation of the strong crypto for Java (JCE, see below).

 This program can be used to test and analyze an HTTPS connection established by a JVM-based program.
 You can test your local Java installation and your server-settings with this.

 # Build